 Classrooms, labs, seminar rooms and informal spaces in the Hodson Science and Technology Center provide attractive and useful facilities for student-faculty interaction.

 Math students are among the most active and involved on campus.
 They are leaders in student government and in residential and commuter student groups.
-Members of the math club organize field trips to the Smithsonian, the Maryland Science Center and the National Cryptologic Museum.
+Students participate in field trips to the Smithsonian, Library of Congress and the National Cryptologic Museum.
 Math students participate in the annual national competition in mathematical modeling, attend conferences and give presentations, are members of professional organizations, complete exciting internships in Washington D.C., and Baltimore, participate in summer research programs and enter graduate school or the work force with valuable skills.